nomad-coe/nomad/docs/develop/setup.md

 brew install libmagic
 ```

-If you are using an Mac with Apple Silicon, we recommend to use rosetta, homebrew
+If you are using a Mac with Apple Silicon, we recommend that you use rosetta, homebrew
 for Intel, and install and use an Intel based Python.
 The second answer in this
 [Stackoverflow post](https://stackoverflow.com/questions/64882584/how-to-run-the-homebrew-installer-under-rosetta-2-on-m1-macbook)
 describes how to use both the Apple and Intel homebrew simultaneously.